vitorjaguat/react-notes/README.md

     ); //add username and password where needed; the name 'meetups-db' after 'mongodb.net/' is the name of our db, it'll be created on the fly as we use it. const db = client.db('meetups-db');

-    const meetupsCollection = db.collection('meetups'); //this is the name if your collection inside 'meetups-db' database.
+    const meetupsCollection = db.collection('meetups'); //this is the name if your collection inside 'meetups-db' database. it will be created on the fly if doesn't exist.

     const result = await meetupsCollection.insertOne(data); //inserting new document into the collection.